 Rodents are notorious carriers of disease, and their waste is particularly hazardous.
 Risks include:

 If you're catching mice but keep seeing signs, traps alone won’t solve the problem.
 Rodents are clever and persistent.
-Titus Restoration provides comprehensive rodent remediation, including:
+Titus Contracting provides comprehensive rodent remediation, including:

 Groundhogs — also known as woodchucks — are stealthy diggers that can cause major problems around your home’s foundation, porch, shed, or deck.
 While they don’t often enter attics or living areas, their underground activity can be just as destructive as indoor pests.